mchalapuk/hyper-text-slider-node-tutorial/doc/3_script.js.md

 ## 3.1.
 Polyfills

 In order to support older browsers, polyfills that enable technologied required by hermes must be loaded.
-If you don't use any polyfill loaded in your project, use `polyfills.js` file provided by hermes.
+If you don't use any polyfill loader in your project, use `polyfills.js` file provided by hermes.

 ```js